SMOKE MANAGEMENT

 Mixing height

-below 1000 ft early rising to 3500 - 4500 ft by late morning rising above 5000
+below 1000 ft early rising above 5000 ft by late morning and through the

 afternoon.
 Surface wind light and